openqasm/openqasm/source/language/pulses.rst

 Restrictions on defcal bodies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The contents of ``defcal`` bodies are subject to the restriction they must have a definite length
+The contents of ``defcal`` bodies are subject to the restriction they must have a definite duration
 known at compile time, regardless of the parameters passed in or the state of the system when
 called.
-This allows the compiler to properly resolve ``lengthof(...)`` calls and
+This allows the compiler to properly resolve ``durationof(...)`` calls and
 allows for optimizations.
 If there is to be control flow in the ``defcal``, each branch of the
-control flow must have definite and equivalent length resolvable at compile time.
+control flow must have definite and equivalent duration resolvable at compile time.
 Similarly, loops
-must be have a resolvable definite length at compile time.
+must be have a resolvable definite duration at compile time.

 For example,  consider the case of a ``reset`` gate.
 The ``defcal`` for a
 ``reset`` gate can be composed of a single if statement, provided each branch
-of the if statement has definite and equivalent length.
+of the if statement has definite and equivalent duration.

 .. code-block:: c